 The only exception to the rule is the country’s Mediterranean coast, which will see cloudy days and short periods of rain in the winter season.

 To get the best deal on holidays to Egypt, it is wise to book as early as possible – especially if you want to visit during the most popular October-April period.
 The best priced rooms will sell out fast, particularly in popular tourist resorts such as Sharm el Sheikh during November and April.
 Christmas/New Year and Easter are also very popular, with higher accommodation prices.
 Travelling outside the UK half term school holiday periods will save you money.
 If you can handle the heat, the summer months of May-September see generally lower prices and the chance to pick up some great last minute deals.

 Booking an all inclusive holiday to Egypt is a good way of keeping an eye on your holiday spending, with all meals and drinks paid for upfront.
 Sharm el Sheikh is the country’s best-known all inclusive destination, with a huge range of deals on offer.
-Find the best prices we have to offer by looking at the deals below or alternatively by visiting our late deals page here.

 There are 19 airports in Egypt located all over the country.
 Some of these are small, regional hubs that handle solely domestic traffic however.
 Egypt has 8 large, main airports, including international airports in Cairo (CAI), Sharm el Sheikh (SSH), Alexandria (ALY), Luxor (LXR) and Hurghurda (HRG).
 The majority of Egypt’s airports are located in the east of the country.
 The largest and busiest of these airports is Cairo.

 You can get a flight to Egypt from virtually anywhere in the UK, including all the main London Airports, Manchester, Birmingham and Edinburgh, and smaller regional airports such as Exeter and Newcastle.
 The flight takes around 5 hours depending where you are departing from.